No Evil Foods Launching Best Life Vegan Beef Strips at 300

-No Evil Foods, producer of clean-label Plant Meats, announces the launch of its newest product, Best Life “Beef” Strips, at 300 Sprouts Farmers Markets across the US.
-The brand plans to roll out the product exclusively to Sprouts customers before expanding availability at more retailers later this spring.
+No Evil Foods, producer of clean-label Plant Meats, announces the launch of its newest product, Best Life “Beef” Strips, at 300 Sprouts Farmers Markets in the US.
+The brand plans to roll out the product exclusively to Sprouts customers before expanding availability at more retailers this spring.

 In a category dominated by burgers and crumbles, Best Life “Beef” brings a new strip format to the center-of-plate, No Evil says.
 The protein-rich strips feature upcycled ingredients – a new innovation for the brand – and provide a healthy beef alternative with 27 grams of protein, 14 grams of carbs, and just 3 grams of fat per serving.

-The product will also be sold in No Evil’s re-designed packaging, made with sustainable paperboard, which was first unveiled at this year’s Natural Products Expo West.
-Following the beef product’s release, the brand plans to debut two DTC meal starters this summer – Chimichurri Marinated “Chicken” and “Pork” Al Pastor.
+The product will also be sold in No Evil’s re-designed packaging, made with sustainable paperboard, which No Evil first debuted at this year’s Natural Products Expo West.
+Following the beef product’s release, the brand plans to launch two DTC meal starters – Chimichurri Marinated “Chicken” and “Pork” Al Pastor – later this summer.

 Filling a gap